 Our research efforts aim towards obtaining a fundamental understanding of the underlying physico-chemical processes during catalysis and materials synthesis.
 We develop and use multiscale computational methods to model, simulate and predict the properties of materials for desired applications.

 - 09/03/2021: Our paper titled “Directing reaction pathways via in situ control of active site geometries in PdAu single-atom alloy catalysts” has been published in Nature Communications.
-Congratulations, to Kostas and all the contributors in this work!
+Congratulations to Kostas and all the contributors of this work!

 - 04/03/2021: Congratulations to Kostas for a successful PhD Defense!
 His contributions have furthered our understanding on the structure and catalytic properties of single-atom and highly dilute alloys and open up exciting avenues for catalyst engineering for emissions control technologies and other applications!